Sympathy for Nothing: Lyrics

 The band's lyrics are written by Thallinger.
 They deal with personal experiences of all band members and are most times socially critical.
 The band says that they are non-political.
 The lyrics are written in English because they can't imagine a metal band with non-English words.
 They can reach more people when they write in English.

 Band name

 In an interview with BezirksTV in April 2009, that Sympathy does not mean sympathy alone but suffer also.

 Genre

-The band plays "Melodic metal rock".
-The style is melodic rock with melodic death metal influences.
-The band uses scream vocals which is normal for metalcore bands.
+The band's style is melodic rock with melodic death metal influences.
+The band uses screamed vocals which is normal for metalcore bands.
 Vampster.com describes their music as a mix consisting out of nu metal and melodic death metal.
 Metal-inside.de compares their music style with Bullet for My Valentine and Seether.